pmcharrison/psynet-mirror/docs/timeline.rst

 `Code blocks`_ contain server logic that is executed in between pages, for example to assign the participant to a group or to save the participant's data.

-All these test elements are defined as ``dlgr_utils`` classes inheriting from `Elt`, the generic test element object.
+All these events are defined as ``dlgr_utils`` classes inheriting from `Event`, the generic event object.
 Pages correspond to the `Page` class;
 page makers correspond to the `PageMaker` class;
 code blocks correspond to the `CodeBlock` class.
-These different test elements may be created using their constructor functions, e.g.:
+These different events may be created using their constructor functions, e.g.:

 ::